stealth/opmsg/README.md

 As of `version=1.3` there is a `--burn` option that nukes used DH keys from storage.
 Be aware: you can only decrypt the message once.
-Once the message is successfully decrypted, the DH key that was used is overwritten and deleted from storage.
+Once the message is successfully decrypted, the (EC)DH key that was used is overwritten and deleted from storage.